A page about the characters that appear in the light novel series A Wild Last Boss Appeared!.

 - Man Behind the Man: She's behind the demons attacking the humanoid races with the only explanation offered early on are hints that magic in this world would not work without demons fighting and dying.
 She's also responsible for things like Scorpius going berserk.

-- White Mage: Most of her abilities seen so far seem limited to buffing enemies of Ruphas or using mind altering effects.
+- White Mage: Most of her abilities seen so far seem limited to buffing enemies of Lufas or using mind altering effects.